WebBased-WoDT/usecase-bootstrap/README.md

 ### A possible journey
 1. Start observing the Platform KG of the Smart City WoDT Platform;
+2. Retrive the DTD and play with the `switch` action of the traffic light A and B <sub><sup>*(this allow to send the traffic lights current status to the platform)*</sub></sup>;
-2. Retrieve the ambulance DT DTD;
+3. Retrieve the ambulance DT DTD;
-3. Add the ambulance DT to the Platform to include it in the Smart City DT ecosystem;
+4. Add the ambulance DT to the Platform to include it in the Smart City DT ecosystem;
-4. Create the relationship between the ambulance DT and the intersection DT (to simulate an ambulance approaching an intersection) -- how relationships are managed in Azure-based DT is described in the ambulance DT [repository](https://github.com/WebBased-WoDT/adt-ambulance-dt?tab=readme-ov-file#usage-notes);
+5. Create the relationship between the ambulance DT and the intersection DT (to simulate an ambulance approaching an intersection) -- how relationships are managed in Azure-based DT is described in the ambulance DT [repository](https://github.com/WebBased-WoDT/adt-ambulance-dt?tab=readme-ov-file#usage-notes);
    - now you should notice an update in the Platform KG
-5. Perform the following SPARQL query on the Smart City Platform to understand which traffic lights are interested and their available actions;
+6. Perform the following SPARQL query on the Smart City Platform to understand which traffic lights are interested and their available actions;
    ```sparql
         PREFIX smc: <https://smartcityontology.com/ontology#>
         PREFIX wodt: <https://purl.org/wodt/>